mdrights/LiveSlak/README.txt

   -p|--persistence <name>    Custom name of the 'persistence' directory/file.
   -r|--refresh               Refresh the USB stick with the ISO content.
                              No formatting, do not touch user content.
+  -s|--scan                  Scan for insertion of new USB device instead of
+                             providing a devicename (using option '-o').
   -u|--unattended            Do not ask any questions.
   -v|--verbose               Show verbose messages.
   -w|--wait<number>          Add <number> seconds wait time to initialize USB.